mpmcpherson/clientSideBlogger/README.md

 So...I guess that's what I'm doing.
 The current code is just supporting the user-side UI, so:

-TODO
-.
-Swap from boilerplate entries for things like title and header to variables, so this is actually viable for other people to use
+TODO: Swap from boilerplate entries for things like title and header to variables, so this is actually viable for other people to use

-.
-Create a configuration file to allow users to target a specific database when they're setting up .
-Whoops, a setup wizard would probably be a good idea too.
+TODO: Create a configuration file to allow users to target a specific database when they're setting up

+TODO: Whoops, a setup wizard would probably be a good idea too.

-. a display UI that lets you see previous blog posts to the same server . a simple multi-server configurator, so that you can manage multiple blogs from one user interface
+TODO: a display UI that lets you see previous blog posts to the same server

+TODO: a simple multi-server configurator, so that you can manage multiple blogs from one user interface

+TODO: write out a sample front-end UI, although as long as it includes the WYSISYG css, it could feasably be stuffed into just about any front end website.